jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 1. Save your changes to **platformOverrides.js**.

 1. The next step is to run the app on iOS and Android and see the effects of the per-platform code.
-To begin, make sure that **Android** is selected in the platform drop-down and one of the **Simulate in Browser** options is selected.
+Make sure that **Android** is selected in the drop-down list of platforms and one of the **Simulate in Browser** options is selected.
 Then click **Simulate in Browser** to run the app in Cordova Simulate.

 	![Simulating the app on Android](Images/platform-android-debug.png)

 	_Simulating the app on Android_

-	Notice that the app displays "Android" as the platform name.
+1. Confirm that the app displays "Android" as the platform name.

 	![BasicCordovaApp running on Android](Images/platform-android-simulate.png)